Scaling

 Good scaling starts with clear CPU and memory boundaries for each workload.

-Wodby lets you tune resource requests and limits per service so busy components do not crowd out everything else in the cluster.
+Wodby lets you tune resource requests and limits per service so busy components do not crowd out other workloads.
 This creates a more stable baseline, makes costs easier to reason about, and gives autoscaling rules better inputs to work from later.

 Autoscale app services from real demand